fatinfadzilah/fatinfadzilah/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Java and kotlin.
+- 📫 How to reach me: fatinfadzilah@gmail.com or [linkedin](https://www.linkedin.com/in/fatin-nur-fadzilah/)

 <!--
 **fatinfadzilah/fatinfadzilah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.